cancerberoSgx/geometrizejs/geometrizejs/README.md

 - [x] bitmap output tests
 - [x] JSON output tests
 - [ ] performance tests. use different options and input image sizes and generate timings and output image diffs (as numbers - for example using imagemagick) - so we can better understand how options/image size/output quality relationships are.
 See https://github.com/Tw1ddle/geometrize-haxe-web/issues/3#issuecomment-504424092
+- performance on haxe lib:
+  * explicit option to not copy buffers
+  * https://stackoverflow.com/a/16679447/1179379 - seems transforming u8int to u32int array is faster to extract colors ? maybe even in haxe
+  * use Uint8ClampedArray ?

 ### Extras / ideas